 Created for the Maverick Concert Hall's centennial in 2016, Stephen Blauweiss' short film Music in the Woods covers the history of the Maverick Concert Series in Woodstock, presented by curator Susana Leval, in association with an art exhibition held at the Woodstock Artists Association & Museum (WAAM) in partnership with Byrdcliffe.
 The film also covers Hervey White himself and the history of the iconic horse sculpture by sculptor John Flannigan, a memorable feature of the concert hall.

-This film screened at WAAM (Woodstock Artists Association and Museum) in the summer of 2013.
-Willy Ze'ev Neumann creates sculptures out of wood.
-He says, "To bring forth the idea of conceptual art is a wonderful way of actually translating a daily object into a story."
-This film documents his Love Knot project, which used forty sheets of plywood and took a year and a half to complete.
-The premise is to link two neighboring towns in upstate New York—Woodstock and Saugerties—via identical sculptures to help bring the two towns closer together by encouraging each town to visit the other.
-He has designed these love seats as a knot in the shape of a heart, incorporating the infinity sign.
+Ze'ev Willy Neumann creates sculptures out of wood.
+This film documents his Love Knot project, which used 40 sheets of plywood and took a year and a half to complete.
+The premise is to link two neighboring towns in upstate New York—Woodstock and Saugerties—via identical sculptures to help bring the towns closer by encouraging each town to visit the other.
+He designed these love seats as a knot in the shape of a heart, incorporating the infinity sign.
 Visitors are encouraged to see both.
+"To bring forth the idea of conceptual art is a wonderful way of actually translating a daily object into a story," says Neumann.

 Elliott Landy: Photographer of a Generation